FarronF/limerick-council-meetings/meetings/2016/03/14-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council 12th February 2016.md

 A decision to extend the life of the Landfill and commit capital to build new cells was not

-considered viable given the market and regulatory restrictions.--- 4
+considered viable given the market and regulatory restrictions.
+---
+4

 In summary, the increased competition in the market for waste, the rise in the cost of the